Home

 She entered into marriage with Charles F. "Chuck" Airhart (Nov.
 20, 1919-2001).

-The brood of children they bore together were David Charles Airhart, Diane E. Myers, Donna Thiem and Dorre Weiss.
+The brood of four children they bore together were David Charles Airhart, Diane E. Myers, Donna Thiem and Dorre Weiss.

 Charles spent 37 years as sports editor of the Braddock Free Press near Pittsburgh.
 He often was quoted in Al Abrams' and Joe Browne's columns in the Pittsburgh Post-Gazette for his observational skills and knowledge of statistics and accomplishments.